We take confidentiality very seriously and aim to create a trusting relationship between service users and helpline staff.

-- Caller information is retained for the purpose of returning calls, sending out requested literature and for reviewing the levels of caller satisfaction.
+- Caller information is retained for the purpose of returning calls or sending out requested literature.
 This information is kept on a secure electronic database.
 Any handwritten information is confidentially shredded.

 - Callers to the helpline are free to speak to staff anonymously.

-- Our telephone system reveals the caller’s telephone number.
+- Our telephone system may reveal the caller’s telephone number.
 If helpline staff need to return a call the helpline telephone number will be withheld.
 Please note that if an individual has chosen to bar anonymous or withheld numbers then we will not be able to return calls.

 - We do not pass on caller details outside of the charity unless this has been agreed with the caller.
 Where calls relate to other areas of the charity, we will pass on contact details.
 Voicemail messages or emails for specific members of staff or departments will be forwarded to the relevant person.
 Clear consent is not sought in these cases but is automatically presumed due to the nature of the enquiry.

 - Email correspondence is kept securely and electronically and will be forwarded only where necessary.
 For example, a fundraising query will be forwarded to the fundraising team.
-Emails are stored electronically for 24 months for training, evaluation and for reviewing the levels of caller satisfaction.
+Emails are stored electronically for 24 months for training, evaluation and in case of query.

-- Live Chat transcripts are stored electronically for 24 months for training, evaluation and for reviewing the levels of caller satisfaction.
+- Live Chat transcripts are stored electronically for 24 months for training, evaluation and and in case of query.
 In most cases the helpline staff are able to see the geographical area of the service user and also any previous Live Chats.

-- Anonymised statistical information relating to calls is collected for managerial purposes and may be shared.
+- Anonymised statistical information relating to contact with helpline services is collected and used for statistical and monitoring managerial purposes and may be shared.

 Exceptions when confidentiality may be broken